Oswald Peraza Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Oswald Peraza (hitting .088 in his past 10 games, with six walks and two RBI), take on starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+The New York Yankees, including Oswald Peraza (.128 on-base percentage in past 10 games, 149 points below season-long percentage), battle starter Zack Littell and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Rays.
+In his most recent game he had a hitless showing (0-for-3) against the Rays.

 Oswald Peraza Game Info & Props vs. the Rays